-Vogelsong pitches Giants past Dodgers 2-0San Francisco Giants pitcher Ryan Vogelsong delivers against the Los Angeles Dodgers during the first inning of a baseball game in San Francisco, Tuesday, June 26, 2012.
+Vogelsong pitches Giants past Dodgers 2-0San Francisco Giants' Angel Pagan slides past Los Angeles Dodgers catcher A.J.
+Ellis to score on a single by Pablo Sandoval during the fourth inning of a baseball game in San Francisco, Tuesday, June 26, 2012.
 (AP Photo/Jeff Chiu)

 SAN FRANCISCO (AP) -- Ryan Vogelsong picked up where Barry Zito left off and the San Francisco Giants had the Los Angeles Dodgers once again searching for answers and runs.